Predoctoral Fellowship in Value Assessment-Health Outcomes Research

 Funding may begin as early as July 1, 2023, or as late as December 1, 2023.
 Funding may be requested for 12, 18 or 24 months.
 Eligible candidates should expect to complete their PhD requirements in two years or less from the time funding begins.

-*** The application portal will open December 1, 2022. ***
+The application portal for 2024 awards will open in December 2023.

 Important: Please read the Program Description below and then click on topics in blue above (Eligibility, Funding, Application Process) to learn the full details about this award.